 All about the Des Moines Choral Society

 The Des Moines Choral Society, under the direction of Artistic Director Dr. James Rodde, is made up of auditioned volunteer singers from throughout Central Iowa.
-With a long tradition in the community, the Des Moines Choral Society is a major force for the promotion of quality choral music in Iowa.
-The choir was recognized in March 2000 as best Artist/Performing Group by the Iowa Arts Council through their Arts Build Communities award program, and received a Friends of Iowa Civil Rights Award in 2006 for the Iowa Heritage Concert series.
+With a 39-year tradition in the community, the Des Moines Choral Society is a major force for the promotion of quality choral music in Iowa.
+Read more below, or follow links at right.
 [RETURN]

 Our Artistic Director